-Up to 30 percent of the value of a capital program can be destroyed due to operational readiness failures.
+Up to 30% of the value of a capital programme can be destroyed due to operational readiness failures.

-How can early and iterative readiness planning, testing, and exercising help to deliver a seamless operation from day one?
+How can early and iterative readiness planning, testing and exercising help to deliver a seamless operation from day 1?

-Achieving operational readiness in capital projects is complex, high profile, and a major consideration even from the early stages of a program.
+Achieving operational readiness in capital projects is complex, high profile and a major consideration even from the early stages of a programme.